operating-function/pallas/README.md

 TODO: diagram, major components

-The foundation of Pallas is untyped, but conceptually we can say that a process is database is a function of the type
+The foundation of Pallas is untyped, but conceptually we can say that a process is database.
+Each database is a function of the type

 ```haskell
 type DB = Input -> (Output, DB)